-4.2.1 Demonstration and field test sites
+4.2.2 Demonstration and field test sites

-4.2.1.1 Kullen
+4.2.2.1 Kullen

-On a hill close to Katrineholm lies the company Egen El's production and demonstration facility Kullen.
+On a hill close to Katrineholm lies the company ETC El's production and demonstration facility Kullen.
 The hill is littered with several small PV systems and wind turbines.
 It works both as a power plant that sells electricity and as a place where people can come and have a look at different kinds of small-scale renewable electricity systems, suitable for private persons.
 Several guided tours and information days are arranged each year for the interested public.
 The park also offers individuals and companies that do not own land or a suitable property, a place where they can set up their own PV systems or rent space on existing ones, and thereby contribute to renewable electricity production.
-The park is growing each year and had at the end of 2016 a PV capacity of 1 017 kWp.
+The park is growing each year and had at the end of 2017 a PV capacity of 1 113 kWp.

-4.2.1.2 Glava Energy Center
+4.2.2.2 Glava Energy Center

 Located 35 km south east of Arvika in Värmland is Glava Energy Center, a test center for renewable energy solutions.
 Glava Energy Center has three PV parks, one off-grid and two grid-connected.
 The off-grid park consists of five separate systems of various sizes totalling 2.3 kWp.
 The first grid-connected park consists of four systems, totalling 135 kWp.
-The second park consists of two systems, totalling 74 kWp, one of which is fully owned by Fortum and the other is owned by Glava Energy Center.
+The second PV-park consists of two systems, totalling 74 kWp, one of which is fully owned by Fortum and the other is owned by Glava Energy Center.
 Fortum and Bixia buy all the electricity that the two grid-connected parks produce.
 In total, there are 30 different PV systems in the test parks and some are combined with 11 different energy storages.
 In 2013 a test bed was developed in cooperation with RISE (Research Institutes of Sweden), and with support from VINNOVA.
 The main purpose of this test bed is to test various concepts of modules, mounting stands and inverters in the Nordic climate.
 Glava Energy Center also has a well-equipped Science Centre that school classes visit on a regular base in order to carry out experiments related to renewable energy.
+A new project initiated in 2017 is the testing of new control systems for two building integrated micro-grids, one AC grid and one DC grid.